CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-sureedge.md

 7. **Deployment Complete**

-  Once the Blueprint has finished execution you will receive an email confirming the newly deployed assets within a few minutes.
-If you do not receive an email like the one shown below you may have had a deployment error - review the *Blueprint Build Log* to for error messages.
+  Once the Blueprint has deployed you will receive an email confirming the newly deployed assets within a few minutes.
+If you do not receive an email you may have had a deployment error - check the *Blueprints Queue* or review the *Blueprint Build Log* to for error messages.

   You will see two VMs running, a Windows VM and a Linux VM.
 The Windows VM is referred to as the `SUREedge-MC` and Linux VM as `SUREedge-Stor`.
   Login to [control.ctl.io](https://control.ctl.io) and find the public IP addresses of these two systems - you will need these later.